LOGIN INTERMEDIARIES BORROWERS

 Brickflow is the quickest and easiest way to search for bridging finance and secure the best value refurbishment loan for your project.

-1. SEARCH & COMPARE: You can instantly search over 40 lenders from the breadth of the market, including mainstream banks, challenger banks and specialist lenders.
-See exactly how much you can borrow from different lenders and what the costs are, from arrangement fees to interest charges
+2. COMPARE LOANS FROM 50+ BRIDGING LENDERS: Instantly search over 50 lenders from the breadth of the market, including mainstream banks, challenger banks and specialist lenders.
+Compare costs from arrangement fees to interest charges, and shortlist your preferred loans.

-3. RECEIVE A SAME-DAY DIP: With your broker, or a Brickflow partner, you can request a DIP from multiple lenders, using the same online form and get results back within the hour – our record is 7 minutes!
+3. APPLY FOR A LOAN: With your intermediary, or a Brickflow partner, you can request a DIP from multiple lenders, using the same online form and get results back within the hour – our record is 7 minutes!
+Then apply directly from the platform using our lender-favoured digital application.

 At Brickflow, we’ve made the bridging loan market accessible and transparent for all.
 You can make informed decisions about your loan choice, ensure your deals stack against live market borrowing costs, and ultimately make smarter property investments.